 Galveston Historical Foundation opens the doors to Galveston’s architectural history through public tours of privately owned homes for the first two weekends each May.
-The 2016 event will be held April 30 - May 1 and May 7-8.
+The 2017 event will be held May 6-7 and May 13-14.

 Tours are held from 10 a.m. to 6 p.m.
 April 30, May 1, 7 & 8.
 Tickets are $25 in advance and increase to $30 beginning April 30.
 GHF members are eligible for specially priced $20 tickets, for member tickets please call 409-765-3405 or visit the following retail locations:

 - The Shop at The Palace – 1402 Broadway

 For group sales of 20 or more, please contact GHF at 409-762-2475.